Aptroide/Computer_Security/Lab7/README.md

 ## Exercise 2: Understanding the Vulnerable Program

 The vulnerable program used in this lab is `/Lab7/exercise2/stack.c`.
-This program has a buffer-overflow vulnerability, and your job is to exploit this vulnerability and gain the root privilege.
+This program has a buffer-overflow vulnerability, and your job is to exploit this vulnerability and gain root privileges.

 ```c
 include <stdlib.h>